open-telemetry/opentelemetry-specification/specification/trace/api.md

 </details>

-Tracing API consist of these main classes:
+The Tracing API consist of these main classes:

 - [`TracerProvider`](#tracerprovider) is the entry point of the API.
   It provides access to `Tracer`s.